 Item No. Item Description Part I 1.1.0 Description of Your Cost Accounting System for recording expenses charged to federally sponsored agreements (e.g., contracts, grants and cooperative agreements).
 (Mark the appropriate line(s) and if more than one is marked, explain on a continuation sheet.)
-A Accrual B Modified Accrual Basis1 C Cash Basis Y Other1 1.2.0 Integration of Cost Accounting with Financial Accounting.
+A. Accrual B. ✓ Modified Accrual Basis 1 C. Cash Basis Y. Other 1 1.2.0 Integration of Cost Accounting with Financial Accounting.
 The cost accounting system is: (Mark one.
 If B or C is marked, describe on a continuation sheet the costs which are accumulated on memorandum records.)
-A Integrated with financial accounting records (Subsidiary cost accounts are all controlled by general ledger control accounts.)
-B Not integrated with financial accounting records (Cost data are accumulated on memorandum records C ✓ Combination of A and B 1.3.0 Unallowable Costs.
-Costs that are not reimbursable as allowable costs under the terms and conditions of Federally sponsored agreements are: (Mark one) A Specifically identified and recorded separately in the formal financial accounting records.1 B Identified in separately maintained accounting record or workpapers.1 C Identifiable through use of less formal accounting techniques that permit audit verification.1 D✓ Combination of A, B or C.1 E Determinable by other means.1 1.3.1 Treatment of Unallowable Costs.
+A. 1.3.0 Unallowable Costs.
+Costs that are not reimbursable as allowable costs under the terms and conditions of Federally sponsored agreements are: (Mark one) A. Specifically identified and recorded separately in the formal financial accounting records.
+1 B. Identified in separately maintained accounting record or workpapers.
+1 C. Identifiable through use of less formal accounting techniques that permit audit verification.
+1 D. ✓ Combination of A, B or C. 1 E. Determinable by other means.
+1 1.3.1 Treatment of Unallowable Costs.
 (Explain on a continuation sheet how unallowable costs and directly associated costs are treated in each allocation base and indirect expense pool, e.g., when allocating costs to a major function or activity; or, when a central office or group office allocates costs to a segment.)